Lady Gaga Wears One Of The Most Famous Jewelry Pieces On Oscars Red Carpet

 Lady Gaga is naturally going all-out for the 91st Academy Awards, and her jewelry is no exception, Harper’s Bazaar is reporting.
-Gaga is wearing one of the most recognized pieces of jewelry, yet also one of the rarest — Gaga’s appearance is only the third time it’s been worn out in public.
-The singer turned movie star is rocking a famous stone most recognized from another movie star: Audrey Hepburn.
+Gaga is wearing one of the most recognized pieces of jewelry, yet also one of the rarest; Gaga’s appearance is only the third time it’s been worn out in public.
+The singer-turned-movie star is rocking a famous stone most recognized from another movie star: Audrey Hepburn.
 The iconic piece?
 The Tiffany diamond.

 The Tiffany diamond is the most highly revered piece of jewelry in the Tiffany & Co. archives.
 The diamond was first found in South Africa in 1877, and was sold to Tiffany a year later.
 The stone was originally a stunning 287.42 carats, but was cut down by Tiffany’s chief gemologist at the time, Dr. George Frederick Kunz.
 It’s hard to believe the yellow diamond is actually smaller than it used to be, at 128.54 carats.
 The diamond resides under lock and key at Tiffany’s Fifth Avenue location, but Gaga was apparently considered prestigious enough to wear it publicly.